BPI-SINOVOIP/BPI-F2S-bsp/linux-sp/Documentation/dev-tools/kmemleak.rst

 reported via /sys/kernel/debug/kmemleak.
 A similar method is used by the Valgrind tool (``memcheck --leak-check``) to detect the memory leaks in user-space applications.
-Kmemleak is supported on x86, arm, powerpc, sparc, sh, microblaze, ppc, mips, s390, metag and tile.
+Kmemleak is supported on x86, arm, powerpc, sparc, sh, microblaze, ppc, mips, s390 and tile.

 Usage
 -----